Andrew-71/tardim-in-control/README.md

 **Why are the methods to make the TARDIM travel missing?**
 : Implementing these, as well as the `locateBiome` method, would require me to have access to TARDIM mod's source code, which the developers keep private.
 If I ever get access to source of the related commands I will add these methods.

-**Why is the source code not linoed?**
-: I would love to open the code and intend to at some point, however I am new to mod making, so I want to first ensure the quality of the mod and the source code.

 **Will there be a 1.19.3 version and beyond?**
 : Yes, I will try my best to update to later versions as soon as ComputerCraft: Tweaked and TARDIM receive stable versions for them.